sagan/simplegoproxy/README.md

   - `req.header` : Http request header.
 - `err` : Error encountered, if any.

+Notes:

-The `res.data` is parsed according to original http response's content-type header.
-You can also forcibly specify the type using `_sgp_resbodytype` parameter (json / yaml / xml / toml).
+- The `res.data` is by default parsed according to original http response's content-type header.
+You can forcibly specify the type using `_sgp_resbodytype` parameter (json / yaml / xml / toml).
+- The status of rendered response is `200`, use `_sgp_status` parameter to override it.

-The "content-type" of renderred response is `text/html` by default, use `_sgp_restype` parameter to override it.
+- The "content-type" of renderred response is `text/html` by default, use `_sgp_restype` parameter to override it.

 ### Admin UI